modopayments/modo2auth-java/README.md

 ### `public String createModoToken(String uri)`

-Returns a Modo2 Auth Token string for a request that does not have a body (i.e. GET).
+Returns a Modo2Auth token string for a request that does not have a body (i.e. GET).
 This method simply calls `public String createModoToken(String uri, String requestBody)` with requestBody equal to empty string.

 - `uri` (string) - The request path targeted by this request